nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. Commands should be easy to remember(close to English words) and not cryptic for non-tech users to remember.
-5. Commands should not be verbose.
+5. Commands shouldn't be verbose.
-6. Results should be easy to read for non-tech users (e.g. should not look like long, cluttered log files).
+6. Results should be easy to read for non-tech users (e.g. shouldn't look like long, cluttered log files).

 *{More to be added}*